-With Conventional Loans, if you are buying a home and putting 20% down payment or more, than the whole amount of the down payment can be gifted.If you put down 20% or more, it can all be from a gift.
+With Conventional Loans, if buyers are putting 20% down payment or more, than the whole amount of the down payment can be gifted.
+All of 20% down payment can be gifted:

 FHA Loans And VA Loans

 Both FHA Loans and VA Loans allows 100% gift funds for down payment on home purchases.
 Even though there are no down payment requirements for VA Loans, those wishing to put money down on their home purchases on VA Loans can get all of the down payment for home purchase as gift funds.